chinmaynema/chinmaynema.github.io/Destinations.md

 ---

 <p>
-Sharing the list of destinations covered in the blog, for easy access:</p>
+Sharing the list of destinations covered in the blog, for easy access:

 - <a href="https://onetriptoanother.com/Savandurga">Savandurga</a>
 - <a href="https://onetriptoanother.com/Shivanasamudra">Shivanasamudra</a>